Outstanding Judaism monuments around the world

 - Santa María la Blanca – Spain, Toledo.
 Oldest standing synagogue building in Europe, although not used as synagogue.
 Built in 1180 in ornate Moorish style.

-Described monuments of Judaism
+Described Judaism monuments

 Judaism is one of the oldest active religions in world – it is considered to be more than 3000 years old.
 This religion originated in Israel and Judea and Judaists believe that God revealed his laws and commandments to Jewish religious leader Moses.
 These revelations are called Torah – and were presented by God in written (Torah) and oral form (Talmud).